hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ### Empathy Goes an Incredibly Long Way

 This is something I've talked about a lot on my blog before.
-I love empathy, and it's my secret superpower to getting things done at an organizational level (although the fact that it's a "secret superpower" rather than a basic tool of communication is...
+I love empathy, and it's my secret superpower to getting things done at an organisational level (although the fact that it's a "secret superpower" rather than a basic tool of communication is...
 Anyway).
 However, there is something that was very difficult for me to learn and it was a bit of a bombshell for me when it really started to finally click.
 It turns out that empathy and effectiveness, at the leadership level, is pretty close to the same thing.

 There are four parts of empathy: tuning into your feelings, expressing your feelings, tuning into their feelings, and responding to their feelings with understanding.
 Doing that well requires that you're able to connect with something inside of you that has been where they've been.
 The need for us to have _something_ in common with that situation is why we have such a hard time empathizing with people who are on sufficiently different walks of life than us.
-At the individual level, we're talking about individual experiences and individual emotions, but at the organizational level, we're talking about organizational experiences and organizational emotions.
+At the individual level, we're talking about individual experiences and individual emotions, but at the organisational level, we're talking about organisational experiences and organisational emotions.

-It should go without saying that organizations express emotions extremely differently than individuals, but don't worry, organizations absolutely do have emotions and do express them, we just call it values and we express those values through culture.
+It should go without saying that organisations express emotions extremely differently than individuals, but don't worry, organisations absolutely do have emotions and do express them, we just call it values and we express those values through culture.
 But, how does one connect with the values in a company in a way that they map their individual emotions to the values of a company?
 How does that happen in a way that you can map your expression in a way that actually results in the company itself being able to feel that empathy?
-You understand the values, you participate in the culture, and the organization "feels" that through your participation in it...
+You understand the values, you participate in the culture, and the organisation "feels" that through your participation in it...
 Which is basically your effectiveness as a leader, is it not?

-Of course, to any one individual, it's going to look completely indecipherable; you're either going to come off as cold and disjointed, or completely unhinged; to the organization, you're going to either be entirely invisible or insignificant or unaligned with the needs of the company.
+Of course, to any one individual, it's going to look completely indecipherable; you're either going to come off as cold and disjointed, or completely unhinged; to the organisation, you're going to either be entirely invisible or insignificant or unaligned with the needs of the company.
-You really can't win, and the more you manage to do well at balancing the needs and perception differences of the individual vs the group vs the organization, the more you're going to build up a skill-set that looks suspiciously like narcissism and socipathic behavior.
+You really can't win, and the more you manage to do well at balancing the needs and perception differences of the individual vs the group vs the organisation, the more you're going to build up a skill-set that looks suspiciously like narcissism and socipathic behaviour.
 It's to the point that any individual leader that tells you they can reliably tell the difference between effectiveness due to empathy and effectiveness due to behaving like a sociopath is lying; if they can tell, it's because of some other reason (but don't worry, there are almost always tells elsewhere).

-Anyway, it was a weird trip for me to realize that empathy goes hand in hand with behavior that is, externally, occasionally unsettling; no wonder leadership is often described as being extraordinarily lonely.
+Anyway, it was a weird trip for me to realise that empathy goes hand in hand with behaviour that is, externally, occasionally unsettling; no wonder leadership is often described as being extraordinarily lonely.
 How do you even begin to get good at a skill-set like that?
 Especially when getting good at that skill-set will make most of the people you love in your life less able to relate to you?
 The cognitive dissonance required to be an effective leader in a capitalistic system is _wild_ and unbelievably damaging to most.

 ### Communication is the Whole Job

 Well...
 Communication is the whole job, except for the parts where it's not.
-Communication isn't the same as execution, which isn't the same as strategy, or mission, or values, or objectives, or any of the other myriad of things that we use to build up an organization of effective people and point them in the same general direction and have them build something great together.
+Communication isn't the same as execution, which isn't the same as strategy, or mission, or values, or objectives, or any of the other myriad of things that we use to build up an organisation of effective people and point them in the same general direction and have them build something great together.
 However, it really is sort of the same thing at the same time?

 Just because communication isn't strategy doesn't mean that strategy isn't communication, because it absolutely is, and it communicates a great deal of information when you learn how to read into it and interpret it and use that second layer of information to communicate more things when building out your _own_ strategy to compliment someone else's strategy.